polSAR-lab/polSAR-thresholding/README.md

 Created by Chun Liu, Sutong Wang, and Jian Yang

-The method utilizes volume scattering power and double-bounce scattering power to obtain high and low thresholds for segmentation by taking advantage of low volume scattering power and high double-bounce scattering power.
-A sample window region is filtered over the volume scattering and double-bounce scattering power and a threshold search interval is determined based on the average power of the sample region.
-Then, the optimal threshold is obtained based on the likelihood ratio.
+This method utilizes volume scattering power and double-bounce scattering power sampling to obtain the optimal threshold based on likelihood ratio.

 The experimental results in the paper were obtained from __Matlab code__.
 The Python version code is publicly available here, and the Matlab code will also be released after it is sorted out.